BerkeleySeismoLab/channel-metadata/README.md

 **Station Acceptance**: Process whereby station channels are confirmed to produce reliable data.

-**Integration Channel File**: Version of the PCF with Phase II station channels removed.
+**Integration Channel File**: Version of the PCF with Phase I station channels removed.
 This file is deployed to the EEW integration systems.

 **Production/Testing Channel File**: Version of the PCF with Phase I and